gpufit/Gpuspline/src/python/README.txt

 Examples

-See examples folder.
-Additionally require matplotlib.
+See /examples/python folder.
+Additionally require matplotlib and a matplotlib backend (tk or pyqt5).

-Troubleshooting

-A common reason for the error message 'CUDA driver version is insufficient for CUDA runtime version' is an outdated Nvidia graphics driver.